-The Eyre and Coorong Bioregions have a micro-tidal tidal range (1.2 metres or less, IMCRA Technical Group 1998).
-Inundation by regular tidal movement is critical to the maintenance of intertidal seagrass/sand ecosystems.
+The Otway Bioregion is classified as having a micro-tidal tidal range (1.2 metres or less, IMCRA Technical Group 1998).
+Inundation by regular tidal movement is critical to the maintenance of intertidal ecosystems.
 Longshore tidal currents can also shape the biota of reef and sand ecosystems where flow is accentuated by topography.
 Tidal patterns are predictable and do not generally drive change in ecological values, but if extreme tidal events occur in conjunction with another physical factor, they can cause a major perturbation to an ecosystem.
 In addition, sea level rise (Section 8.6) in conjunction with tidal movements may cause major changes to intertidal ecosystems.